Orion with Lepus the hare at his feet, in an unusual visualization from the Leiden Aratea, c.816.

 Manuscript Harley 647 in the British Library, London, also dates from the 9th century.
 It is based on a different Latin translation of the Phaenomena, this one by the Roman philosopher and statesman Marcus Tullius Cicero (106–43 BC).
 One attractive aspect of Harley 647 is that the constellation figures are filled with text from Hyginus’s Poeticon Astronomicon, as in its visualization of Cygnus.
 Again, though, the free-form placing of the stars shows that the illustrations in Harley 647 are not intended to be an accurate depiction of the real sky.

-The first printed illustrations of the Greek constellations (as distinct from hand-drawn ones) appeared in an edition of Hyginus’s Poeticon Astronomicon published by the German printer Erhard Ratdolt in Venice in 1482.
+The first printed illustrations of the Greek constellations (as distinct from the earlier hand-drawn ones) appeared in an edition of Hyginus’s Poeticon Astronomicon published by the German printer Erhard Ratdolt in Venice in 1482.
 Ratdolt commissioned an unknown artist to produce a series of woodcuts to accompany Hyginus’s text.
 As with the earlier illuminated manuscripts, these artist’s impressions are quite fanciful.
 Some resemble the existing depictions from manuscripts, whereas others are quite different in character.
 Orion, for example, is shown as a knight in medieval armour.

 A famous printed edition of Aratus’s Phaenomena called Syntagma Arateorum, published in 1600 by the Dutchman Hugo Grotius (Hugo de Groot, 1583–1645), contained engravings based on the illustrations in the Leiden Aratea, which at that time he owned.